Lisa Wu Wills

 Apr 2023

 Our paper "SNS’s not a Synthesizer: A Deep-Learning-Based Synthesis Predictor" will be presented at ISCA in NYC!
+This work is selected as an IEEE MICRO Top Pick Honorable Mention.

 Entropy Xu will tell you how to predict the area, power, and timing physical characteristics of a broad range of designs at two to three orders of magnitude faster than the Synopsys Design Compiler!